 Stratigraphy subscriptions are jointly included with Micropaleontology, and are also available separately (see below).
 The issues are delivered online, either through IP-controlled access to all users in the subscribing organization, or by password for those using commercial servers.
 Subscriptions are on annual basis, with all issues of the volume included.
 Printed copies add $17.50 per issue to cover production and mailing.
 Discounted online subscriptions for unsupported individual professionals and students require approval by the editorial office.Printed copies add $17.50 per issues to cover costs.

-Volume 15 (2018): For online payment by credit card or PayPal, click on the price of your subscription below.
-For a proforma invoice and order form, please email the business office.
+Volume 16 (2019): For online payment by credit card or PayPal, click on the price of your subscription below.
+For a proforma invoice and order form with bank information for direct deposit, please email the business office.

 |Online only||Added print|